-bol - but certainly an isolated element only.
+Such formal fractions, we may observe, constitute an element of "symbolic algebra" that does not presuppose that "cosa" itself be replaced by a symbol, but certainly an isolated element only.
 It must be acknowledged, on the other hand, that this isolated element already made possible calculations that were impossible within a purely rhetorical framework.
-Jacopo, as already al-Khwārizmī, could get rid of one division by a binomial via multiplication.
-However, problems of the type where Gherardi and later abbacus algebra use two formal fractions were either solved geometrically by al-Khwārizmī, Abū Kāmil and Fibonacci, as I discuss in a forthcoming paper,34 or they were replaced before being expressed algebraically without explanation by a different problem, namely the one resulting from multiplication by the denominators (al-Khwārizmī, ed.
-(Hughes, 1986, p.
-51)).
+Jacopo, as already al-Khwarizmī, could get rid of one division by a binomial via multiplication.
+However, problems of the type where Gherardi and later abbacus algebra use two formal fractions were solved geometrically by al-Khwarizmī, Abū Kamil and Fibonacci, as I discuss in a forthcoming paper.31

-A third abbacus book written in Provence (this one in Avignon) is the Trattato di tutta l'arte dell'abbacho.
-As shown by Jean Cassinet (2001), it must be dated to 1334.
-Cassinet also shows that the traditional ascription to Paolo dell'Abbaco is unfounded.35 Exactly how much should be counted to the treatise is not clear.
+A third abbacus book written in Provence (but in Avignon) is the Trattato di tutta l'arte dell'abbacho.
+As shown by Jean Cassinet [2001], it must be dated to 1334.
+Cassinet also shows that the traditional ascription to Paolo dell'Abbaco is unfounded.32 Exactly how much should be counted to the treatise is not clear.
 The codex Florence, Bibl.
 Naz.
 Centr., fond. princ.
-II.IX.57 (the author's own draft according to (Van Egmond, 1980, p.
-140)) contains a part that is not found in the other copies36 but which is informative about algebra and algebraic notation; however, since this extra part is in the same hand as the main treatise (Van Egmond, 1980, p.
-140), it is unimportant whether it went into what the author eventually decided to put into the final version.
+II.IX.57 (the author's own draft according to [Van Egmond 1980: 140]) contains a part that is not found in the other copies33 but which is informative about algebra and algebraic notation; however, since this extra part is in the same hand as the main treatise [Van Egmond 1980: 140], it is unimportant whether it went into what the author eventually decided to put into the finished treatise.